Pablo Reyes Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.

-- The Twins have a 3.65 team ERA that ranks third across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.74).

-- The Twins surrender the sixth-fewest home runs in baseball (73 total, one per game).
+- Twins pitchers combine to surrender the ninth-fewest home runs in baseball (76 total, one per game).

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw six innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Thursday against the Detroit Tigers, the right-hander went four innings, allowing two earned runs while surrendering three hits.

-- The 27-year-old has put up an ERA of 2.65, with 8.4 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.